gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/reactive-notebooks-python.md

 <div id="footnotes">
   <div id="fn:fn1" class="footnote">
     <a class="fn" href="#fnref:fn1">[<span class="footnote-number">1</span>]</a>
-    <span>I hear emacs/vim power users protesting already...
-Sure, notebooks aren't for everyone, but if you're prototyping in Python and aren't allergic to the computer mouse they're worth a shot!</span>
+    <span>I can hear the grumbling protestations of emacs/vim power users.
+Notebooks aren't for everyone, but if you're prototyping in Python and aren't horribly allergic to the computer mouse then they're worth a shot!</span>
   </div>
 </div>